Radio-Electronics.Com for radio and electronics tutorials, resources, data, articles and news for the radio and electronics design engineer

-dBm - dBw Watts conversion chart
+dBm - dBw Watts Conversion Chart

-- chart or table to provide a conversion between power measured in dBm or dBW and power measured in watts. dBm and dBW are widely used in conjunction with RF test equipment.
+A chart or table to provide a conversion from dBm to dBW and power measured in watts.

 • dBm - This is a power expressed in decibels relative to one milliwatt.